tenstorrent/ttnn-op-runtime-predictor/README.md

 | ttnn.experimental.create_qkv_heads       | Wormhole n150 | [20b59dcd0cbf63f2c5a9269fbbe217f715b4211d](https://github.com/tenstorrent/tt-metal/commit/20b59dcd0cbf63f2c5a9269fbbe217f715b4211d)  | 0.998757  |
 | ttnn.exp                                 | Wormhole n150 | [87144607f757092c2c0cc817d12a8942d30fbfc9](https://github.com/tenstorrent/tt-metal/commit/87144607f757092c2c0cc817d12a8942d30fbfc9)  | 0.95      |

-## Model Regeneration
+# Model Regeneration

-TTNN-Op-Runtime-Predictor contains scripts for dataset generation and model training / retraining.
+The operation models in this repo are only valid as of the commit they are trained on.
+Changes to the operation or the runtime infrastructure could change the performance characteristics of an operation.
+The framework in TTNN Op Runtime Predictor is built with this in mind to allow few-button (i.e. mostly automated) model regeneration.

-1. **Generate Training Data:** Run sweep in tt-metal to collect op runtime.
-Models are trained on device kernel duration [ns] obtained from running sweeps with flag `--device-perf`.
+1. **Generate Training Data:** Run sweeps in tt-metal to collect op runtime.
+Models are trained on device kernel duration (in nanoseconds) obtained from running sweeps with flag `--device-perf`.
 2. **Preprocess Data:** Use script `create_dataset.py` in [train/python/model-regeneration](train/python/model-regeneration/) to aggregate collected data into a dataset.
 3. **Train Models:** Use scripts `train_new_mlp.cpp` or `retrain_mlp.cpp`  in [train/mlpack/model-regeneration](train/mlpack/model-regeneration) to train or retrain MLPs using the processed datasets.